 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 For the compliance test, ip-codec-set 2 was used for this purpose.
-SaskTel SIP Trunking supports G.711MU, G.711A and G.729A.
-Thus, these codecs were included in this set.
-Enter G.711MU, G.711A and G.729A in the Audio Codec column of the table; this is SaskTel's preferred codec order.
+Time Warner Cable Business Class SIP Trunking only supports G.711MU.
+Thus, this codec was included in this set.
+Enter G.711MU in the Audio Codec column of the table.
 Default values can be used for all other fields.